sre/wifimcu-template/README.md

-# STM32F4 FreeRTOS Blinker #
+# STM32F4 FreeRTOS+LwIP stack #

-This is a simple template project for building code for the STM32F4 using FreeRTOS 8.
-It is a simple LED blinker, with Makefiles and linker scripts to get it up and running on any of the following cheap developer boards:
+This is a simple template project for building code for the STM32F4 using FreeRTOS 8 and LwIP.
+It is a dummy project that only starts up the stack with no interface, and then shuts down.
+It has Makefiles and linker scripts to run (and do nothing) on these cheap developer boards:

 * STM32F4DISCOVERY
 * 32F429IDISCOVERY